GeorgeFerguson2910/SIOT-Frontend-Public/README.md

-# Server
+# Frontend

-The SIoT server is a Node/Express backend responsible for ingesting sensor data, managing the plant history database, validating incoming metrics, and exposing a unified API for the frontend.
-It handles caching, alert generation, fault detection, and the same message format that the real Raspberry Pi edge nodes would send.
-This allows the whole stack to operate identically between real and simulated data sources.
+The SIoT frontend is a React-based dashboard designed to visualise real-time and historical data streams from the Black Bull Biochar plant.
+It provides interactive charts, live system status, fault alerts, and configurable filters for exploring plant behaviour over time.
+The UI mirrors the look and structure of the production monitoring system, making it suitable for both demonstration and future deployment.